 - Features: There are two kinds of features we use.
-One kind is request level features which capture request-specific information, for example number of items in an order, request time etc. The second kind is environmental features which capture the environment under which DoorDash is operating.
+One kind is request level features, which capture request-specific information, for example the number of items in an order, request time etc. The second kind is environmental features which capture the environment under which DoorDash is operating.
 For example, average wait times in a store, number of orders in the last 30 mins in a store, numbers of orders from a customer in the last 3 months, etc. Environmental features are common across all requests.
 We need a good way to compute and store environmental features.

 Standardizing on Supported ML Frameworks

-The first step towards an ML Platform was to standardize on the ML frameworks which will be supported.
+The first step towards an ML Platform was to standardize the ML frameworks which will be supported.

-Supporting any framework needs a deep understanding of it, both in terms of API it provides and its quality and performance tuning.
+Supporting any framework requires a deep understanding of it, both in terms of the API it provides and its quality and performance tuning.
 As an organization we are better off knowing a few frameworks deeply than many in a shallow fashion.
 This helps us run better services for ML as well as help leverage organizational knowhow.